-TUI University was established as a branch campus of Touro College, NY, on July 1, 1998, by its founding President and CEO, Dr. Yoram Neumann.
+Trident University International (TUI) was originally established as a branch campus of Touro College, NY, on July 1, 1998, by its founding President and CEO, Dr. Yoram Neumann.
 From the outset, TUI was organized and structured to be largely autonomous from the parent institution.

 TUI was initially accredited as a branch campus of Touro College by the Middle States Commission on Higher Education.
 Touro College was subsequently re-accredited by Middle States in 2004 which included the TUI branch campus.
 Because of TUI's location in California, its robust growth, fiscal and operational stability, and unique online delivery model, TUI was separately accredited by WASC in February 2005.
-After a change in control in October 2007, Touro University International is governed by a new board and its name was changed to TUI University (TUI).
-Under the new ownership, the TUI management team continues to lead the institution while the learning model, faculty, and staff maintain their central roles in the quality and vitality of TUI.
-TUI University is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC) and offers Federal Student Aid to its students.
+After a change in control in October 2007, TUI was governed by a new board and its name was changed from Touro University International to TUI University.
+Under the new ownership, the TUI management team has continued to lead the institution while the learning model, faculty, and staff maintain their central roles in the quality and vitality of TUI.
+In January 2011, TUI University officially changed its name to Trident University International.
+TUI continues to be accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC) and offers Federal Student Aid to its students.

-The current President and CEO of TUI University is Mr. Ken Sobaski.
+The current President and CEO of Trident University International is Mr. Kenneth Sobaski.